 If the phone lines were overloaded, a near-tie might have occurred.
 It’s possible that the winner was chosen by text, which was unaffected by the fault in the system.

 Executive producer Nigel Lythgoe claimed for the first time that Aiken was the show’s popular favorite from the wild card week through the end of the fifth season.

 The Three Divas, a group of three African-American female singers, were eliminated in the third round of the competition.
-One of the show’s most popular cast members was sacked, causing indignation and controversy.
-People who worked with Elton John during that season branded the outcome of the votes “racist,” which he thought was a terrible thing to hear (though Barrino went on to win the competition).
+One of the show’s most popular cast members was sacked, causing anger and controversy.
+During that season, people who worked with Elton John branded the outcome of the votes “racist,” which he thought was a terrible thing to hear (though Barrino went on to win the competition).

-Aside from those who were unhappy with the voting procedure, others complained about the fact that some of the contestants who were eliminated were permitted to stay in the competition because of their performances.
-Jasmine Trias, who currently lives in Hawaii, won a big amount of votes from her home state.
+Aside from those who were unhappy with the voting procedure, others complained that some of the eliminated contestants were permitted to stay in the competition because of their performances.
+Jasmine Trias, who currently lives in Hawaii, won many votes from her home state.

 There was an error in the Top 11 show when the numbers of three contestants were mixed up, resulting in millions of votes being thrown out.
 Re-aired on Wednesday, the performances with new live commentary from the judges.
 The second round of voting was subsequently conducted with the audience.
-Rescheduled: Elimination Night will now take place on Thursday, instead of Friday.
+Rescheduled: Elimination Night will now occur on Thursday instead of Friday.